ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 This section defines an exemplary serialization format for preferences.
 The format describes how the abstract model could be turned into Unicode text or sequence of bytes.

-The format relies on the Dictionary type defined in {{Section 3.2 of !FIELDS=RFC9651}}.
+The format relies on the Dictionary type defined in {{Section 3.2 of FIELDS}}.
 The dictionary keys correspond to usage categories and the dictionary values correspond to explicit preferences, which can be either `y` or `n`; see {{y-or-n}}.